| | |

-This foolproof oven-baked coconut lime rice is simmered with coconut milk and water, and scented with lime zest and juice.
-It’s the perfect side for all your Asian-inspired and Mexican meals.
+This foolproof baked coconut rice is simmered with coconut milk and scented with lime zest and juice.
+It’s the perfect side dish for all your Asian-inspired and Mexican meals.

 Anyone who thinks that making rice is as easy as boiling water is, well, just wrong.
 I think that the fact that there is an actual appliance made for JUST that purpose speaks to how easy it is to mess up.